RanjanPRS/Kaiburr/KUBERNETES-TASK-2/readme.md

 ### Conclusion:

 > The Task Manager app was successfully containerized and deployed on Minikube.
-> BusyBox pods were used to dynamically execute tasks.

 > MongoDB data persisted even after pod deletion using Persistent Volumes.

+> Furthermore the application was modified to utilize BusyBox pods to dynamically execute tasks.